orkunkus/data_preprocessing_form_module_pyqt5/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 <!-- CONTACT -->
 ## Contact